The paper submitted for publication in the journal should be sent to

 · It is advisable that the tables reporting the regression results should indicate with asterisks (*, **, ***) the significance of the coefficients at 10, 5, 1% level, respectively, and report the standard errors in round brackets.

 · The article should be typeset in Microsoft Word : Times New Roman, 11pt, line-to-line spacing 1.5.

 · Hyphen (-) [for example: cross-section, Mittag-Leffler], en dash (–) [for example: pages 7–18, Boyle–Mariotte], and em dash (—) should be distinguished.

 · All formulae should be typed as MathType objects.
 Standard options should be used, Math style.( Latin and Greek letters should be written in italics, formulae should be written in Times New Roman, 11pt).

 · Large formulae, located on several lines are advisable to be typed as several MathType objects.
 One for each line.

-· The 'minus' sign for negative numbers reported in the text and in tables should be typed as en dash (–) or using Equation Editor to write negative numbers.
+· The 'minus' sign for negative numbers reported in the text and in tables should be typed as en dash (–).

 · Numbers in tables and text should be typed using a dot as the decimal separator.